Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Results

-In the following, we explore the linear dependence between various spectral parameters, nuclear saturation properties, the pressure of NS matter at two and three times saturation density, and other NS properties.
-We will also examine how the frequency of the $f-$mode oscillation for different masses relates to the individual components of our nuclear EOS set.
+In the following, we explore the linear dependence between various spectral parameters, nuclear saturation properties, the pressure of NS matter at two and three times the fixed baryon density $n_s$, and other NS properties.
+We also examine how the frequency of the $f-$mode oscillation for different masses relates to the individual components of our nuclear EOS set.
 We calculate the Pearson correlation coefficients between these quantities using the entire $\sim9$K EOS set.
 The heatmap's color spectrum, ranging from green to red, indicates the strength of the correlation, from negative to positive, respectively.
-A deeper red hue indicates a stronger positive correlation, with coefficients above 0.8 indicating a particularly strong linear relationship.
+A deeper red(green) hue indicates a stronger positive(negative) correlation, with a magnitude of coefficients above 0.8 indicating a particularly strong linear relationship.
 The correlation between the spectral parameters $\gamma_1$, $\gamma_2$ and $\gamma_3$ is exceptionally high, clearly indicating a linear relationship between them.
 This is also true for the pair $m^\star$ and the $\gamma_i$, suggesting that the effective mass of the nucleon has a strong influence on these spectral parameters.
-Another finding is the strong correlation, greater than 0.9, between $P (2n_s)$ and $P (3n_s)$, which are the pressures $\beta$ at twice and three times the saturation density of nuclear matter and various properties of NS such as radius, deformability of the tidal, frequency of the mode $f$ and damping time for NS masses of 1.4 and 2.0 $M_\odot$.
-This suggests a considerable degree of linear dependence between the properties of NSs of different masses and the overall EOS, rather than individual nuclear saturation properties.
-The results of previous research \cite{} are consistent with our current findings.
-It is worth emphasizing the strong correlation previously reported in Ref. \cite{Pradhan2022} between the fundamental $f-$mode frequency of different NS masses and the nucleon effective mass at saturation $m^\star$, appears to be less pronounced in our study using the chosen set of EOS.
-This divergence can be mainly attributed to some differences in the EOS that were taken into account.
-The EOS set employed in our research was generated through Bayesian inference subject to constraints.
-Specifically, for our low density pure neutron matter EOS, constraints from chiral effective field theory ($\chi$EFT) and perturbative quantum chromodynamics (pQCD) were included 8 times the saturation density \( n_s \) (where \( n_s = 0.16 \) fm\(^{-3}\)) were included.
+Another finding is the strong correlation, greater than 0.9, between $P (2n_s)$ and $P (3n_s)$, which are the pressures $\beta$ at twice and three times of $n_s$ and various properties of NS such as radius, deformability of the tidal, frequency of the mode $f$ and damping time for NS masses of 1.4 $M_\odot$ and 2.0 $M_\odot$.
+This suggests a considerable degree of linear dependence between the properties of NS of different masses and the overall EOS, rather than individual nuclear saturation properties.
+It is worth emphasizing the strong correlation previously reported in Ref. \cite{Pradhan2022} between the fundamental $f-$mode frequency of different NS masses and the effective nucleon mass at saturation $m^\star$, appears to be less pronounced in our study using the chosen set of EOS.
+This difference can be mainly attributed to certain choices regarding the set of EOS.
+The set employed in our research was generated through Bayesian inference subject to constraints.
+Specifically, constraints from chiral effective field theory ($\chi$EFT) for our low density pure neutron matter and perturbative quantum chromodynamics (pQCD) at 8 times $n_s$ were included.
 These constraints were not considered by the other authors.
 An additional notable distinction is the inclusion of an interaction $\omega^4$ in the Lagrangian that we studied.
-It is important to note that this term $\omega^4$ tends to soften the EOS, which is a characteristic favored by pQCD analysis.
-The heatmap suggests that the maximum radius of a NS is closely related to its \( R_{1.4} \), \( R_{2.0} \), and \( f_{2.0} \) values.
-Furthermore, the $f-$mode frequencies of NS with $1.4$, and $2.0M_{\odot}$, namely \( f_{1.4} \), and \( f_{2.0} \), are strongly correlated with their tidal deformabilities \( \Lambda_{1.4} \), and \( \Lambda_{2.0} \), respectively, providing insight into how the internal structure of NS responds to tidal forces.
+It is important to note that this term $\omega^4$ tends to soften the EOS, which is a characteristic favored by pQCD analysis \citep{Malik2023}.
+The heatmap suggests that the maximum radius of a NS is closely related to its $R_{1.4}$, $R_{2.0}$, and $f_{2.0}$ values.
+Furthermore, the $f-$mode frequencies of NS with 1.4 $M_\odot$ and 2.0 $M_\odot$ are strongly correlated with their tidal deformabilities $\Lambda_{1.4}$, and $\Lambda_{2.0}$, respectively, providing insight into how the internal structure of NS responds to tidal forces.

 Asteroseismology, the study of stellar oscillations, allows us to infer global NS properties such as mass, radius, and average stellar density from $f-$mode frequencies and the gravitational wave damping time through certain empirical relations.
 We describe the results for some selected relations in the following paragraphs.